-By Bailey Widener, Graduate Assistant, Harvey A. Friedman Center for Aging, Institute for Public Health
+Written by Bailey Widener, graduate assistant at the Harvey A. Friedman Center for Aging at the Institute for Public Health

 For many of us, our vehicles are essential to our daily lives.
 We use our cars to commute to our jobs, to run errands, to visit with family and friends, and to accomplish countless other activities throughout the week.
 When driving becomes such a habitual action, it’s easy to take it for granted.

 Older adults continue to drive now more than ever before, accounting for about 26% of licensed drivers in the U.S.1 It is important to note that disease, not age, affects our ability to drive.
 The majority of older adults drive safely and are able to self-monitor their driving when necessary (e.g., limiting driving to daylight hours in response to visual impairment).

 However, as we age, we may experience physical and mental changes that impact our ability to safely navigate busy streets and highways.
 For example, aging-related visual impairments can make it difficult to read street signs and mobility limitations may make it difficult to check blind spots.
 Older adult drivers are also much more susceptible to serious injury or death if they are involved in a car accident.2 Involvement in fatal crashes begins increasing among drivers between the ages of 70-74 and is highest among drivers ages 85+.